-So what we see in all these cases is the loss of a Spec.
-Dadan (2019) deduces this from the labeling framework of Chomsky (2013), arguing that the way structure building works there favors head-complement relations over traditional Spec-head relations, which require an additional step to label the object in question (agreement or movement; for another labeling-based approach that applies to the Spec-to-head reanalysis in particular, see van Gelderen 2015).7 I will, however, pursue here an alternative, broader way of explaining the preference for the loss of specifiers, which in fact will not appeal to the notion of specifier per se but will provide a more general explanation that will establish a connection with other phenomena that all this otherwise cannot be related to (some were in fact already mentioned in section 1 regarding the notion of the head of a phrase and a particular approach to Case licensing).
+What we see in all these cases is the loss of a Spec.
+Dadan (2019) deduces this from the labeling framework of Chomsky (2013), arguing that the way structure building works there favors head-complement relations over traditional Spec-head relations, which require an additional step to label the object in question (agreement or movement (see fn 21 regarding Chomsky's 2013 labeling approach); for another labeling-based approach that applies to the Spec-to-head reanalysis in particular, see van Gelderen 2015).10 I will, however, pursue here an alternative, broader way of explaining the preference for the loss of specifiers, which in fact will not appeal to the notion of specifier per se but will provide a more general explanation that will establish a connection with other phenomena that all this otherwise cannot be related to (some were in fact already mentioned in section 1 regarding the notion of the head of a phrase and a particular approach to Case licensing).

 The head-complement relation involves merger of two elements that are not equal in their phrase structure status, one is a head and the other one is a phrase.
 This is not the case with the traditional Spec-head relation.
-In the Bare Phrase Structure system (Chomsky 1994), what we have in that case is the merger of two phrases, at the point of the merger itself.
+In the Bare Phrase Structure system (Chomsky 1995), what we have in that case is the merger of two phrases, at the point of the merger itself.
 Consider (9).